ErikSchnittker/SimpleToDo/ReadMe.md

 ## SimpleToDo
-This is a simple todo "program".
+This is a simple todo web "program".
 Code is pretty scuft but works got enough.

 Feels free to use this however you want.